 It also complies with the Canadian ICES-003 Class B Specification.

-Using an External USB Modem
+External USB Modem Information

-If you connect your iMac to a phone line using an external USB Modem, please refer to the telecommunications agency information in the guide that came with your modem.
+When connecting your iMac to the phone line using an external USB modem, refer to the telecommunications agency information in the documentation that came with your modem.